 Despite a need for infertility services, fertility coverage is inaccessible to many because of the cost.
-Most fertility assistance services aren’t fully covered by their insurance company.
+Many insurance companies don’t fully cover most fertility assistance services.

 Some employers get supplemental insurance coverage to fill in gaps in their traditional group insurance health plans to remedy this.
 But even so, a covered individual will most likely still pay high out-of-pocket costs for fertility treatment depending on the fertilization services needed to have a viable pregnancy.

 Luckily, the two options we’ll explain below allow you to offer your employees personalized fertility coverage without exceeding your budget.